Need to craft a workplace relationship policy? Here’s tips on how HR should handle office romances.

 1. Understand your objectives

 When thinking about your office romance policy, what are you hoping to achieve?
 Perhaps you want to:

 - Stop office romance from happening all together

 - Protect and support employees who are in a relationship

 - Protect the company in case of a sexual harassment claim

-2. How will you enforce these policies?
+2. How will you enforce these workplace romance policies?

 Another point to consider is how you’ll enforce the rule across different levels of seniority.
 Whatever rules you set forward, must be fairly applied across the board.

-With everything happening in the world, and the changes to remote working, consider how the policy you create translates to virtual work and what avenues you’ll create in order for employees to come forward virtually should they require.
+With everything happening in the world, and the changes from remote working, consider how the policy you create translates to virtual work and what avenues you’ll create in order for employees to come forward virtually should they require.

-3. Outline the boundaries of specific behaviors
+3. Outline the boundaries of specific behaviors and org status

 4. Set the ground rules